taosdata/TDengine/src/connector/C#/README.md

      // ... do something ...
 }

-// Estimate wether StmtUseResult is succeed
+// Estimate wether StmtUseResult() is successful or failed.
-// If failed, get the error message by TDengine.Error(res)

-IntPtr res = TDengine.StmtUseResult(stmt);
+// If failed, get the error message by TDengine.Error(res) IntPtr res = TDengine.StmtUseResult(stmt);
 if ((res == IntPtr.Zero) || (TDengine.ErrorNo(res) != 0))
 {